 Why did I decide to write an article on Oracle Forms migration to APEX?
 Because we already did a few projects like that, our clients saw the benefits, and so we decided to spread the word.
 Here’s a real-life case study of one of these projects.

-Pretius was tasked with migrating the IT infrastructure of a well-known European TSL (transport-shipping-logistics) company that specializes in overland transport.
+Pretius was tasked with migrating the IT infrastructure of VAN cargo – a European TSL (transport-shipping-logistics) company that specializes in overland transport.
 Their existing technology stack was quite old and didn’t meet the business needs anymore, especially in light of the plans to utilize a complex freight management system with powerful AI-enabled capabilities.

 There was also another problem – some of the company’s employees got very used to how things were and weren’t too keen to see changes implemented.
 This is why we’ve worked with the client closely to make sure that the new, APEX-based solution won’t be too drastic of a change.
 We’ve taken the time to train some of those employees in the Agile methodology, and the use of Oracle APEX – so that they are independent and able to maintain their solution without our help.